Advanced phylogenetic analysis using the DEC model

-Ancestral range estimates using the Dispersal-Extirpation-Cladogenesis (DEC) model while incorporating time-dependent and region-dependent effects on dispersal rates
+Ancestral range estimates using DEC with time- and region-dependent effects on dispersal rates

 Michael J. Landis